Court of the Lions

+Name

+The name "Palace of the Lions" or "Court of the Lions" is a modern designation given to the palace, based on the notable lion sculptures around the central fountain.
+Due to limited historical documentation, the palace's original name during the Nasrid period cannot be confirmed for certain.
+One theory is that it was known as the Qasr ar-Riyad (قصر الرياض) or, more fully, Qasr ar-Riyad as-Sa'id (قصر الرياض السعيد).
+Another suggestion is that it was known as Dar 'Aisha (بيت عائشة), purportedly named after one of Muhammad V's favourite wives, although there is no historical record of what his wives were called.
+This name was later corrupted to Daraxa or Daraja in Spanish, and survives in the name of the adjoining Lindaraja courtyard.

 History

 Nasrid period

 The Alhambra was a self-contained palace-city surrounded by fortifications, built up by the Nasrid rulers of the Emirate of Granada in the 13th to 15th centuries.
 Multiple palaces were added and expanded over the years by different rulers.
 The Palace of the Lions was added by Muhammad V, who is also responsible for other important contributions to the Alhambra.
 The period of Muhammad V's reign is considered by scholars to mark the apogee of Nasrid architecture, characterized in particular by a profusive use of muqarnas (stalactite-like sculpting) and three-dimensional muqarnas vaults.

 The chronology of construction in the Palace of the Lions is not clearly established, but it took place during Muhammad V's second reign (1362–1391), after his return from a period of exile.
 The Hall of the Two Sisters (Sala de Dos Hermanas), on the north side of the court, was completed in 1362 or between 1362 and 1365, when Muhammad V was celebrating his return to the throne and was also refurbishing the Mexuar and the Comares Palace.
 According to scholar Felix Arnold, the rest of the palace was built between 1377 and 1390.
 Some scholars have suggested that the palace was most likely completed in 1380.
 Inscriptions throughout the palace feature poems by Ibn Zamrak, a poet and long-serving vizier at the time, which suggests that he was probably involved in its design.